ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 This new example takes 11324 bytes of Flash, 1132 bytes more than the previous one.

-With current timings, both *blinky* gorutines consume from the channel much faster than the *timerISR* sends to it.
+With the current timings, both *blinky* gorutines consume from the channel much faster than the *timerISR* sends to it.
 So they both wait for new data simultaneously and you can observe the randomness of *select*, required by the [Go specification](https://golang.org/ref/spec#Select_statements).

 ![STM32F030F4P6]({{ site.baseur }}/images/mcu/f030-demo-board/channels1.png)

 The onboard LED is always off, so the channel overrun never occurs.

-Let's speed up sending by changing `timer.ARR.Store(200)` to `timer.ARR.Store(700)`.
+Let's speed up sending, by changing `timer.ARR.Store(200)` to `timer.ARR.Store(700)`.
 Now the *timerISR* sends 5 messages per second but both recipients together can receive only 4 messages per second.

 ![STM32F030F4P6]({{ site.baseur }}/images/mcu/f030-demo-board/channels2.png)